Are you planning a Valentine’s Day surprise, anniversary trip, honeymoon, or weekend away with your significant other?

 As you make your way through Ann Arbor’s walkable downtown, browse independent bookstores for literature’s epic love stories, and then settle into a cozy nook at one of Ann Arbor’s most unique coffee and tea shops.

 Once daytime turns into date night, tantalize your taste buds with Spanish tapas at Aventura, or see if oysters really are an aphrodisiac at Black Pearl.
-For dinner and a show, reserve a table for two at the Blue Llama Jazz Club.
-Then end your evening sipping Thai basil daiquiris and chocolate espresso martinis at Nightcap or tasting whiskeys at the Ravens Club.
+For dinner with live jazz music, reserve a table for two at the Blue Llama Jazz Club.

 Recommended by Theresa Goodrich, The Local Tourist